 Fed raises key rate and unveils plan to reduce bond holdings

-In this Monday, April 10, 2017, file photo, Federal Reserve Chair Janet Yellen speaks on stage as part of a conversation put on by the Gerald R. Ford School of Public Policy at the University of Michigan's Rackham Auditorium in Ann Arbor, Mich.
-On Wednesday, June 14, 2017, the Fed is set to announce that it's raising its benchmark short-term interest rate for the third time in six months, a vote of confidence in a slow-growing but durable American economy.
+Federal Reserve Chair Janet Yellen spoke on stage, April 10, as part of a conversation put on by the Gerald R. Ford School of Public Policy at the University of Michigan's Rackham Auditorium in Ann Arbor, Mich.
+The Fed today announced that it's raising its benchmark short-term interest rate for the third time in six months, a vote of confidence in a slow-growing but durable American economy.

 Add your comments below